Memoir in a year

 This course is limited to 12 students and is submission based.

-The 2019-20 cohort is currently underway.
-The next cohort will begin in fall 2020, and applications will open in the summer of 2020.
+The next cohort will begin in November 2021.
 Please subscribe to our newsletter to get the most up-to-date information.
 When applications open, we will update this page as well.
 To be notified when details are available, please put your name on our waitlist and we’ll contact you.